BIGJ42/Mega-Client/README.md

 Visit https://megaclient.vercel.app for a live version of the game.

+If you have any feature requests for me to add, just ask me in the issues tab.

 I also have a server you can join on the client or for Normal Minecraft 1.5.2 if you want.

 URL:

 There is currently no place to download an html file of the client.

-The Original eaglercraft was created by Lax1dude
+The Original eaglercraft was created by Lax1dude.

 Visit Lax1dude's Github at https://github.com/LAX1DUDE